tschf/oracle-db-book/PLSQL/concepts/advanced_objects.md

 ) NOT FINAL;
 /

-create or replace type body person_typ as
+create or replace type body person_typ4 as

     member procedure print_info
     as